28 JAN 2025

 Costs and stall sizes

 The type of pitch you select (indoor vs. outdoor, covered vs. uncovered, with or without electricity access) will also affect your rent.
-Speak with the market team for exact costs and ask about any possible discounts or extended deals if you plan on trading for a stretch of days.
+Speak with the market team for exact costs.
+Ask what’s included with your pitch, whether electricity is available, and how payments work.

 Do make a note of how much room you need for your product displays and factor that into your decision.